spiricom/STC209/structure/Draw Mesh/README.md

 --------------
 - Open SVG file in Adobe Illustrator.
 - Fit canvas to image: *Object > Artboards > Fit to Artwork Bounds*
-- If your image has any curves, select the entire image and navigate to: *Object > Path > Simplify* and chose *Straight Lines*.
+- Remove curves: Select the entire image, then go to *Object > Path > Simplify* and chose *Straight Lines*.
 This should replace all curved segments with straight lines.
-- Trace outline of image: In Illustrator, select the entire image, then go to *Window > Pathfinder* and click the *Outline* button.
+- Convert image to outline: Select the entire image, then go to *Window > Pathfinder* and click the *Outline* button.
-- Save as SVG file.
-To avoid an Illustrator bug that moves the artwork off the screen, use the following options when saving:
+- Save as SVG file: To avoid an Illustrator bug that moves the artwork around, use the following options when saving:
 	1) Uncheck "Use artboards"
 	2) Uncheck "Responsive"
 	3) Check 'Preserve Illustrator Editing Capabilities'